-At the local level, Borda has nearly tripled the number of concerts given annually, introducing a variety of new programming concepts, such as The Tristan Project, a collaboration of the Los Angeles Philharmonic and famed videographer Bill Viola, and Minimalist Jukebox, the first festival devoted exclusively to the ground-breaking work of minimalist composers.
-For the first time, the season also included a full calendar of jazz, world music, and a popular songbook series as well as new classical series such as Baroque and Organ.
-She has also created ground-breaking educational programs and school partnerships to encourage serious musicianship among young people and to reach new generations of concertgoers.
+At the local level, Borda has nearly tripled the number of concerts given annually, introducing a variety of innovative programming concepts, with a season that includes a full calendar of jazz, world music, and themed festivals as well as new classical series.
+She also has created ground-breaking educational programs and school partnerships to encourage serious musicianship among young people and to reach new generations of concertgoers.
+In 2007, Borda and Dudamel initiated YOLA (Youth Orchestra Los Angeles), a project to provide access to instrumental and orchestral education in underserved communities throughout Los Angeles, inspired by El Sistema, the Venezuelan music education system that nurtured Gustavo Dudamel.

-Nationally, she has overseen the resumption of national radio broadcasts by the Philharmonic, and led the way into the online age by working with iTunes to make the L.A.
-Phil's adventurous repertoire available within a week of its live performance.
-Internationally, Borda has reinvigorated the orchestra's touring profile by securing residencies at the Edinburgh Festival and at the Cologne Philharmonie, and undertaking artistic collaboration with the Paris Opera, their first-ever with an American orchestra.
+Nationally, she has overseen the resumption of national radio broadcasts by the Philharmonic, and led the way into the online age with a variety of new digital platforms to make the LA Phil's adventurous repertoire more widely available.
+Internationally, Borda has reinvigorated the orchestra's touring profile by securing residencies in Europe and Asia, and it is now recognized as one of the world's preeminent ensembles.
+The Los Angeles Philharmonic's success under her leadership was chosen by Harvard University's John F. Kennedy School of Government as the subject for a recent case study.